1,000+ Opportunities

 , Suite 303

-Based on current listing details, eligibility includes: Nonprofits in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible nonprofits in Wisconsin.
+Confirm the full requirements in the official notice before applying.

 Industrial Renovation for Opportunity and New Economic Development (IRONED) pilot program is sponsored by Kansas Department of Commerce, Office of Rural Prosperity.
 This pilot program provides funding to rural Kansas communities to revitalize underused industrial and manufacturing buildings.
 Grants support projects in the planning phase that preserve and bring new economic activity to these facilities, closing financing gaps.
 If 'blend systems' refers to industrial or manufacturing processes or integration, this could be a fit.